SNL-WaterPower/WecOptTool-MATLAB/README.md

 ## Code Architecture

-The top level folders of the WecOptTool repository have the follow use:
+The top level folders of the WecOptTool repository are used as follows:

 * **docs** contains the web documentation source code
 * **examples** contains subfolders with structured examples of co-optimisation